Airplane doors cannot be opened mid-flight because of the difference in pressure between the plane and outside conditions.

 Opening an airplane door is illegal at every stage of a flight and regardless of what altitude it is attempted to be opened at.

-Can You Open an Airplane Door in Flight?
+- 2 Why You Can’t Open an Airplane Door in Flight

 As planes are pressurized, and the cabin pressure is higher than outside air pressure by as much as 55,158 newtons per square meter or 5,500 kg per square meter, it is impossible to open a plane’s door in flight.